srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Validate input inside handleNoteInput (max 80 char, show indicator), render errors for reps, weights and note, add zod schema to filter out empty strings in reps and weights before submitting.
-If possible, remove conditional render on weights in preview modal.
-Make animations that repeat reusable._
+- _Mark exercises as done and track how many of them are completed._

-- _Refactor dnd and add simple animations with autoanimate to reps and weight on workout to do page, exercises inside edit, creat and post workout page, workouts on home page.
-Add animation to delete sets buttons and note input._
+- _Refactor dnd and add simple animations with autoanimate to exercises inside edit, creat and post workout page, workouts on home page._

 - _Finish logs page UI - add search and filter option to display workouts with status: done or archived._